adri-standard/adri/docs/VISION.md

 - **Versioned Releases**: Stable versions that provide reference points for reliability claims
 - **Facilitation, Not Enforcement**: Focus on enabling communication rather than enforcing compliance
 - **Template Contributions**: Community members can contribute and maintain industry-specific templates

+## The ADRI Contract: Decoupling Data Sources from Agent Workflows

+ADRI serves as a **standardized contract layer** between data suppliers and AI engineers, enabling:

+### Data Supply Independence
+- AI Engineers specify data requirements using ADRI standards (e.g., "ADRI Basel-III-v1.0.0")
+- Any data source that meets these requirements can be used interchangeably
+- Agent workflows remain agnostic to the specific data provider or system
+- No need for custom integration code for each data source

+### Trust Through Certification
+- Data suppliers provide ADRI certification metadata with their data
+- Agents can automatically verify data quality levels before processing
+- Clear context about data reliability enables confident decision-making
+- Runtime quality checks ensure ongoing compliance

+### Creating a Data Quality Marketplace
+This contract-based approach enables a new ecosystem where:
+- **Data Discovery**: Find data sources based on ADRI compliance levels
+- **Quality Competition**: Data providers compete on certified quality, not just availability
+- **Automated Matching**: Agent systems can automatically select appropriate data sources
+- **Trust Verification**: All parties can verify quality claims through standardized assessments

+### Benefits of Decoupling
+1. **For AI Engineers**: Write once, use anywhere - agent code works with any ADRI-compliant data
+2. **For Data Suppliers**: Clear quality targets and competitive differentiation
+3. **For Organizations**: Flexibility to switch data sources without rewriting agent workflows
+4. **For the Ecosystem**: Accelerated innovation through standardized interfaces

 ## Implementation Through Templates